 - Pre-heat oven to 400 degrees and line a baking sheet with parchment paper.

-- In a large bowl, whisk together flour, baking powder, sugar, cinnamon, coffee grounds, and salt.
+- In a large bowl, whisk together flour, baking powder, sugar, cinnamon, ground coffee, and salt.

 - Cut in butter with a pastry cutter or fork (or your hands), until pea-size pieces form with some larger chunks remaining.